iuli4n/AR-CYBS-UnityArduinoMultiplayerXR/Future/Current_Todos.md

 #################################
 # SECOND RELEASE
 #################################

-* effects menu button could be turned into an actual button

 * * HL: way to calibrate HL finger without keyboard.
 Ideally use PC GUI dropdown and RPC